 You use relational attributes to add attribute columns to the dimension tables, and to add attribute values to those columns.
-After creating and populating the columns, you can use the contents of the columns to run SQL SELECT statements against the dimension tables.
+After you create and populate the columns, you can use the contents of the columns to run SQL SELECT statements on the dimension tables.
 Because the dimension tables can be joined to the fact table, the SELECT statements can retrieve values from the fact table based on attribute values that you define, rather than just on the member name.
-For information about using SQL to access relational attributes, see "Using Relational Attribute Views" on page 141.
+For information about using SQL to access relational attributes, see "Using Relational Attribute Views" on page 195.